ga4gh/vrs/docs/source/terms_and_model.rst

 * When using :ref:`CytobandInterval` to refer to human cytogentic bands, ISCN [1]_ conventions MUST be used.
 Bands are denoted by the arm ("p" or "q") and position (e.g., "22", "22.3", or the symbolic values "cen" or "ter").
+ISCN conventions designate cytobands from the centromere towards the telomeres.
+In VRS, we order cytoband coordinates in the p-ter → cen → q-ter orientation, analogous to sequence coordinates.
-ISCN conventions order bands p-ter → cen → q-ter.
-In practice, this means that bands on the p-arm are represented in descending numerical order.
+  This has the consequence that bands on the p-arm are represented in descending numerical order when selecting cytobands for `start` and `end`.

 ..
 [1] McGowan-Jordan J (Ed.). *ISCN 2016: An international system
        for human cytogenomic nomenclature (2016).* Karger (2016).